monomon/inkscape-set-css-class/README.md

 # Set CSS class Inkscape extension

-This extension sets a CSS class on elements selected in Inkscape, and automatically clears their inline styles.
+This extension sets a CSS class on elements selected in Inkscape.
+It optionally clears their inline styles, in order for the CSS styling to have effect.

 This works well in conjunction with "Merge Styles into CSS".

 ## Installation